The Best Place Value Chart Ever: Your Free Printable Place Value Accordion

 Multiply by 10 using your place value chart

-Then ask them to multiply by ten, by moving the numbers one column each to the left.
-They will also need to add a zero as the placeholder for the ones column.
+Then ask them to multiply by ten, moving the numbers one column each to the left.
+They will also need to add a zero as the placeholder in the ones column.
 Not for nothing did my class always call it Zero the Hero!

 Multiply by 10 using your place value chart